Last updated on January 27, 2026

 It’s true that Hakbal does sort of fall into the stereotypical role of Simic commanders revolving around drawing cards and playing extra lands.
 However, I think the explore angle does enough to make this commander stand out.
 This gives you a lot of control over the type of cards you draw, and buffs your creatures significantly.

 If this decklist looks slightly familiar at first, it is because I used the “Explorers of the Deep” Lost Caverns precon as a base.
-That way, if you want to build this deck for yourself, you can pick it up and then just add the updates instead of making the deck from scratch.
-This deck also plays similarly, so if you wanted to test out this build for cheaper, you could grab the precon and see if you even like this style of play before going all in.
+That way, if you want to build this deck for yourself, you can pick it up and come close to the base deck.
+The play style remains pretty much the same, so if you want to test out this build for cheaper, grab the precon and see if you even like how it plays before going all in.

 The Deck